RdlP/AL3D/README.md

 ### Scene

-The Scene object is the responsible for store all object that must be render.
+The Scene object is the responsible for store all objects that must be rendered.
 You can add AL3D.Object3D to the scene.
 AL3D.Object3D is an abstract class from which all renderable object inherit.
 The following classes are classes that inherit from AL3D.Object3D and are instantiables.

- - PointLight
+ - `PointLight`
- - DirectionaLight
+ - `DirectionaLight`
- - SpotLight
+ - `SpotLight`
- - AmbientLight
+ - `AmbientLight`
- - Mesh
+ - `Mesh`
- - OrthographicCamera
+ - `OrthographicCamera`
- - PerspectiveCamera
+ - `PerspectiveCamera`

 And here are other abstracts classes that also inherit from AL3D.Object3D.

- - Camera
+ - `Camera`
- - Light
+ - `Light`

-You can easely add objects to the scene with the `add` scene function
+You can easily add objects to the scene with the `add` scene function.

 ```javascript
 scene.add(mesh);